Fred West: Prostitution

-Rose controlled the West family finances, Fred giving her his pay packets.
+Rose controlled the West family finances, with Fred giving her his pay packets.
 The room Rose used for prostitution was known throughout the West household as "Rose's Room", and had several hidden peepholes allowing Fred—a longtime voyeur—to watch her entertain her clients.
 He also installed a baby monitor in the room, allowing him to listen from elsewhere in the house.
 The room included a private bar, and a red light outside the door warned when Rose was not to be disturbed.
 Rose carried the sole key to this room around her neck, and Fred installed a separate doorbell to the household which Rose's clients were instructed to ring whenever they visited the household.
 Much of the money earned from Rose's prostitution was spent on home improvements.

 By 1977, Rose's father had come to tolerate his daughter's marriage, and to develop a grudging respect for Fred.
 Together, he and Fred opened a café they named The Green Lantern, which was soon insolvent.
 When Bill Letts discovered Rose's prostitution, he would also visit to have sex with his daughter.
 By 1983, she had given birth to eight children, at least three of whom were conceived by clients.
 (Note: The final five children Rose gave birth to were: Tara (b.
 1977); Louise (b.
 1978); Barry (b.
 1980); Rosemary Jr. (b.
 1982); and Lucyanna (b.
 1983).
 Only Barry West is believed to have been fathered by Fred, with at least three of the other children conceived by clients.)
 Fred willingly accepted these children as his own, and falsely informed them the reason their skin was darker than that of their siblings was because his great-grandmother was a black woman.